Rotterdam: City level public transport

-Metro
+In Rotterdam, public transport services are provided by trains operating Nederlandse Spoorwegen services between local stations.
+Rotterdamse Elektrische Tram operating metro, tram and bus services and bus services by Arriva Netherlands, Connexxion, Qbuzz and Transdev Netherlands.

-In 1968, Rotterdam was the first Dutch city to open a metro system.
+In 1968, Rotterdam was the first Dutch city to operate a metro system.
 The metro system consists of three main lines, each of which has its own variants.
-The metro network has 78.3 km of rail tracks, and there are 70 stations, which makes it the biggest of the Benelux.
-5 lines operate the system; 3 lines (A, B and C) on the east–west line, and two (D and E) on the north–south line.
-Line E (Randstadrail) connects Rotterdam with The Hague as of December 2011.
+The metro network has 78.3 km of rail tracks, and there are 70 stations, which makes it the largest of the Benelux.
+5 lines operate the system: 3 lines (A, B and C) on the east–west line and two (D and E) on the north–south line.
+Opened in 2006, Line E (RandstadRail) connects Rotterdam with The Hague.